WojciechMatuszewski/programming-notes/web/react/react-performance.md

 Use the _magic comments_ feature of webpack.
 It supports the browser script loading hint.

+There is one important part though, **_webpackPreload:true_ will not work for `React.lazy`**.
+At least I could not get it to work.
+You will need to manually _preload_ your stuff.
+This is mostly likely because the _preloaded module_ has to be imported at module evaluation time, and you are not doing that when using `React.lazy`.

 ### `React.Suspense` and _concurrent_ mode

 Lets say you are toggling a component which is imported using `React.lazy` API.
 Depending on your situation, there are 2 ways to do that